wavefrontHQ/observability-for-kubernetes/docs/collector/openshift.md

 cd deploy/openshift
 oc create -f 0-collector-namespace.yaml
 ```
-**Note**: If you are planning to use the Wavefront Proxy steps 5 and 6 are needed. if you're doing direct ingestion, go to step 7.
+**Note**: If you are planning to use the Wavefront proxy steps 5 and 6 are needed. if you're doing direct data ingestion, go to step 7.

-5. Log in to the Openshift web console and create storage under `wavefront-collector`:
+5. Log in to the OpenShift web console and create storage under `wavefront-collector`:
    * Select **Access Mode** as `RWX`
    * Set **Size** to `5 GiB`
    * Give a name to the storage and make a note of it.